Generic selectors

 Intervention

-The intervention comprised three sessions followed by post-tests 1 and 2 with a 2-wk interval between each, as shown in figure.
+The intervention comprised three sessions followed by post-tests 1 and 2 with a two week interval between each, as shown in figure.
 During the first session, researchers collected baseline data.
 They administered a pretest, followed by the first educational session- a pamphlet-aided face-to-face discussion on the signs and symptoms of cervical cancer and the HPV vaccine.
 The pamphlet (Supplementary Fig. 1) was in the local language and English.
-Two wk later, for the second session, a two-minute awareness video on HPV vaccine advantages and hurdles was distributed over WhatsApp ( https://drive.google.com/file/d/1jiGVXEfFzg4SNiV6bpcbK5N7aR7NgD7C/view?usp=drive_link ).
+Two wk later, for the second session, a two-minute awareness video on HPV vaccine advantages and hurdles was distributed over WhatsApp (https://drive.google.com/file/d/1jiGVXEfFzg4SNiV6bpcbK5N7aR7NgD7C/view?usp=drive_link).
 After two wk, for the third session, IEC images (Supplementary Fig. 2) on HPV vaccination rollout in UIP, vaccination availability, and pricing in Manipur were sent via WhatsApp mobile application.
 Researchers contacted the participants by phone after sending the interventions to confirm if they saw and understood the materials.
 A quiz followed by post-test 1 was done face-to-face at participants’ houses two wk later.
 Post-test 2 was conducted two wk after post-test 1.

 Flowchart of health educational intervention.
 HPV, human papillomavirus; UIP, universal immunization programme; IEC, information education communication; wk, week.